 One apple, one orange, one person.

-A natural number is composed of the same indivisible and separate units.
+A natural number is composed of distinct, indivisible units of the same kind.

 The people in the room, the electrons in an atom, the fingers on your hand.
-Our idea of each of them is that they are composed of units.
-You cannot take half of any one.
-If you do, it will not be that unit -- it will not deserve the same name -- any more.
+Each unit is indivisible: You cannot take half of any one.
+If you do, it will not be that unit—it will not deserve the same name—any more.
 Half a person is not also a person.

 Every language has its names for the natural numbers.
 The English names are the familiar "One, two, three, four," and so on.
 Their numerals are "1, 2, 3, 4."
-Like the names, they represent the numbers, and it is with those that we count and calculate.
+Like the names, they stand for the numbers, and it is with those that we count and calculate; hence it has become common to call the numerals themselves "numbers."
 Throughout history there have been many ways of representing numbers.
 The student is surely familiar with the Roman numerals: I, V, X, and so on.

-The natural number however is the actual collection of units, /////, which we could represent by strokes or dots.
+The natural number however is the idea of the actual collection of units, /////, which we could represent by strokes, or dots, or a line divided into equal parts.
 For there is no "5" apart from five units, even though we do not say the word units.
-It is common, however, to refer to the numerals themselves -- 1, 2, 3, 4, and so on -- as "numbers."

 We will see that we can always put into words how any two natural numbers are related.
 That relationship is called their ratio.